calaldees/teacherEducation/teacherEducation/courseMechanics.md

     * "Low _ability_" !!!?!!
         * "Low attainment"
     * (Verbal) You _Just_, _Simply_ (Don't trivialise)
-    * Uneeded words: Um, So,
+    * Unneeded words: Um, So, Ok, Just, Basically, Simply
+    * Differentiation ("DIFFERENT") -> Adaptive/Adaption
 * Action Point
     * Listen to the language the professionals use around you
     * Make notes on phrases you hear
+    * (Specific Focus of observations)

 ### Judging other teachers